GennadyGS/CubeSharp/CubeSharp.md

 | Customer D | 0         | 0         | 60        | 60    |
 | Total      | 64        | 66        | 105       | 235   |

-If we inline code of extracted generic methods, we will get the code similar to initial example.
+If you inline the extracted generic methods, you'll get code similar to the initial example.

-As result, we managed to build desired report and created reusable generic methods, which allow to create similar reports.
+As a result, you can build the desired report and create reusable, generic methods for similar reports.